diogin/gorox/svcs/examples/hello/README.md

-This is a hello service showing how to use Gorox RPC Framework to host a service.
+This is a hello rpcsvc showing how to use Gorox RPC Framework to host a rpcsvc.